Kernel Single Proxy Control for Deterministic Confounding: Methods

-The derivation is shown in \cref{sec:derivation}, where we further show this solution is equivalent to \citetMastouri[Proposition 2], which involves learning $nm$ parameters, while ours only learns $n$ parameters.
-Our solution is moreover slightly different from \citet[Algorithm 1]{Rahul2020KernelProxy}, whose version is $\vec{\alpha} = (MM + m \eta M)^{-1}M\dot{\vec{y}}$.
-Although these solutions co-incide when $M$ is invertible, we claim that our solution is more numerically stable, especially when the matrix $M$ is close to singular.
+The proof is in \cref{sec:derivation}, where we further show that this solution is equivalent to the result of \citetMastouri[Proposition 2], which involves learning $nm$ parameters, while ours only requires learning $n$ parameters.
+Our solution is moreover slightly different from \citet[Algorithm 1]{Rahul2020KernelProxy}, which takes the form $\vec{\alpha} = (MM + m \eta M)^{-1}M\dot{\vec{y}}$.
+Although these solutions coincide when $M$ is invertible, we claim that our solution is more numerically stable, especially when $M$ is close to singular, as shown in \cref{sec:stability-illustration}.
 The computation requires $O(n^3 + m^3)$, which can be reduced via the usual Cholesky or Nystrom techniques.

-Given estimated bridge function $\hat{h}(a,w)$, we can estimate the structural function as
+Given estimated bridge function $\hat{h}(\tilde a,w)$, we can estimate the structural function as $\hat{f}_\struct(\tilde a) = \frac1n \sum_{i=1}^n \hat{h}(\tilde a, w_i).$